Purple Coneflowers, Black-Eyed Susans, and Michaelmas Daisies

 The Purple Coneflower

 The purple coneflower is a perennial plant that is pollinated by insects.
 The flower is said to be a magnet for bees and butterflies, which I can believe, as least as far as bees are concerned.
-I often see a visiting bee on a flower.
+I often see the insects on coneflowers.
 The ray florets of the flower are sterile, as they are in many members of the Aster family.
 The function of these florets is to attract insects.
 The disk florets contain stamens, which are the male reproductive structures, and a pistil, which is the female structure.

 There are generally considered to be nine species of wild Echinacea.
 They are native to the eastern part of North America.
 Many cultivars have been created for landscaping.
 The flowers bloom from mid to late summer.

-Echnacea is often promoted as a treatment for disorders of the upper respiratory tract, especially the common cold.
+Echinacea is often promoted as a treatment for disorders of the upper respiratory tract, especially the common cold.
 Unfortunately, the scientific evidence for its health benefits is mixed.
-Some investigations suggest that the plant can reduce the risk of catching a cold or shorten a cold's duration.
+Some investigations suggest that the plant improves the action of the immune system and reduces the risk of catching a cold or shortens a cold's duration.
 Others say that it has either a very minor effect or no effect at all on the common cold.

 One problem in testing the effects of Echinacea may be the condition of the plant.
 The environment in which the plant is grown and the freshness of the plant may influence its medicinal properties.
 In addition, some parts of the plant may be more beneficial for health than others.

-Purple coneflowers and black-eyed Susans are often grown next to each other in parks and landscaped areas.
+Purple coneflowers and black-eyed Susans are often grown next to each other in parks and landscaped areas, at least where I live.
 Their vibrant colours create a dramatic display.
 Both plants grow well in full sunlight and are drought resistant.

 The Black-Eyed Susan